jcugnoni/Fractal-Cortex/README.md

 **5-Axis Mode**

-To slice a part (or multiple parts) in 5 axes, follow the instructions below
+To slice a part (or multiple parts) in 5 axes, follow the instructions below:
 1. Assuming you've downloaded the source code to your local computer, open Fractal Cortex by right clicking on "slicer_main.py".
 Select "Edit with IDLE" > "Edit with IDLE 3.10 (64 Bit)".
 Once the file is open, run it by pressing F5.
 The window shown below should appear.
 Notice that 5-Axis Mode is selected by default.

 <p align="center">